andreschaffer/event-sourcing-cqrs-examples/README.md

 Check the created client from the response 'Location' header

 #### Create an account for the client
-` curl -vvv -X POST -H "Content-Type: application/json" -d '{"clientId":clientId}' http://localhost:8080/accounts `
+` curl -vvv -X POST -H "Content-Type: application/json" -d '{"clientId":"{clientId}"}' http://localhost:8080/accounts `

 Check the created account from the response 'Location' header